 You will see complete information along with a small Command line terminal window.
-You can run all command to your docker machine directly from here.
-If you want to change the size, the simply Increase the size of your current browser tab, by pressing Ctrl button on keyboard and rolling scroller button on mouse.
+You can run all commands to your docker machine directly from here.
+If you want to change the size, simply Increase the size of your current browser tab, by pressing the Ctrl button on the keyboard and rolling the scroller button on the mouse.

 Alternatively, click on the Terminal option given in the menu and manually connect to the running container.
 For example,

-Here we have ubuntu conainer then the above command will be-
+Here we have ubuntu container then the above command will be-

 docker run -it ubuntu